Active Acne and Acne Scarring

 Acne scarring can cause significant psychological stress for those affected, and effective treatment is a specialised area of Dermatology.
 As there are many different types of acne scarring, treatment needs to be individualised.
 Acne scarring can appear as flat marks (which can be red, white or brown), raised or thickened areas, or indented or pitted areas of skin.

-Treatment of acne scarring usually involves repeated treatments over a number of months to achieve the best results, and often a combination of therapies are required.
-Although it is generally not possible to completely eliminate scarring, significant improvement can be achieved.
+Treatment of acne scarring usually involves repeated treatments over a number of months to achieve the best results, and often a combination of therapies is required.

 Discount of 20% is applied to multiple sessions, please ask for details